A Guide to Blogging for Business

 - Companies realized that this powerful form of communication could be used commercially and started to blog

-- Blogs are now an important online marketing tool for businesses.
-They act as an excellent addition or alternative to a traditional company website, which are free and quick to set up, easy to use and rank very well in the search engines.
+- Blogs are an important online marketing tool for businesses.
+They act as an excellent addition to a traditional company website and should be a section on all websites which want to rank in the search engines.

 - It’s time consuming and requires commitment and a good writing style.
-You need to blog once a week as a minimum and be creating interesting well-written content, which can be hard to fit into a busy working life.
+We recommend blogging interesting and well-written content once a week.
+This can be hard to fit into a busy working life.

 - If it’s too corporate and sales driven it will turn people off

-- If you’re in a very competitive online environment your blog can get lost
+- If you’re in a very competitive online environment your blog can struggle to rank

-- Blog regularly (once or twice a week as a minimum)
+- Blog regularly (once a week as a goal, once a month as minimum)

 - Include interesting and useful information on your local area or business area

 - Share stories in a friendly and honest way.

 - Integrate blogs into your company website

 - Link wisely to drive traffic to different pages within your corporate site and other posts within your blog.